Yamen-Malik/Prompt-Formatter/README.md

    ```bash
    alias custom-prompt='. path/to/prompt-formatter'
    ```

+   Replace `path/to/prompt-formatter` with the actual path to the "prompt-formatter" script on your system.

 3. To apply the changes immediately, either run the following command or restart your terminal:
    ```bash